s-valdivia-vasquez/ARACHNID-system/README.md

 ## Development Environment

-All code was implemented using:
+All code in this repository was developed using the following stack:

 - **Python** 3.10
 - **Prophesee Metavision SDK** v4.6.2
 - **BrainChip Akida** v3.11

-Development was conducted on **Ubuntu 22.04**, although the code is designed to be cross-platform with minimal adjustments required for other environments.
+Development was performed on **Ubuntu 22.04**, although the code is intended to be cross-platform with minimal adjustments.

+> **Note:**
+> We recommend using a dedicated environment with **conda** to manage dependencies and ensure reproducibility across systems.